-If a mother smokes (or is exposed to second- and/ or third-hand smoke) while breastfeeding, the same toxic chemicals will go from her lungs into her bloodstream, and from there into her breast milk.
+If a mother smokes (or is exposed to second- and/or third-hand smoke) while breastfeeding, the same toxic chemicals will go from her lungs into her bloodstream, and from there into her breast milk.

-The newborn then drinks the milk and ingests the toxic chemicals into their stomach, and from there they get absorbed into the baby's bloodstream and circulate throughout their body.
-Nicotine can cause irritability, vomiting after nursing, and poor sleeping.
+The baby then drinks the milk and ingests the toxic chemicals into their stomach, and from there they get absorbed into the baby's bloodstream and circulate throughout their body.

+In babies, nicotine can cause irritability, vomiting after nursing, and poor sleeping.